lawkwok101/weigh-my-luggage-js/README.md

 ## Features
-- Easily see whether luggage is overweight or has free space.
-- Provides helpful instructions on how much weight needs to be reduced.
+After filling out the required fields, an overweight or free space label will appear beside each luggage.
+The message area at the bottom provides a summary of how much weight needs to be reduced, whether you have room in other bags, or if you need to remove some items.

+### Other helpful features include
 - Add luggage rows by pressing `Enter`.
 - Toggle between lb and kg.
-- Results update as you type.
+- Results that update as you type.

 ## UX considerations
 -	Precision up to one decimal place which is consistent with most home scales.
 - Tab index skips the delete luggage button which is a destructive action.
+- Pressing `Enter` tabs through luggage rows.
+A new luggage row is added if tab focus is on the last row.
 - Results are highlighted for visual feedback as the user types.
 - Added slight delay so results are updated after typing is finished.
 - Accessibility: Use high contrast colour, shapes, and underlines for alerts.

-## Future
-- [ ] Improve mobile experience.
-- [ ] Fix 'add luggage' and 'calculate buttons' to bottom of screen if there are many luggage rows.
-- [ ] Remove unused CSS and minify files.